Japanese competition law

-It also established a system of merger control, aimed at preventing mergers and acquisitions that would substantially restrain competition in a particular field of trade.

-Responsibility for enforcing the AMA was primarily put in the hands of Japan's Fair Trade Commission (JFTC), created by the AMA.

-Relaxation of the Act

-The weakness of the AMA was due to vagueness requiring JFTC officials to be familiar with presumptions built into American antitrust laws.
-Seeing the need for stability and the growing threat of Communism, the United States backtracked on requiring Japan's enforcement of the AMA and instead encouraged the resurrection of Zaibatsu structures.

-Japan, which had grown increasingly independent of the United States in the 1950s, succumbed to pressures from Japanese business and the need for recovery from economic depression due to the end of the Korean War.
-The SCAP and the U.S. Government acquiesced to Prime Minister Yoshida's actions to enact relaxations to the AMA when occupation of Japan ended with the implementation of the San Francisco Peace Treaty on 28 April 1952.
-Most cartels illegal under the original AMA were effectively legalized.

-Strengthening of the Act

-Amendments were made to strengthen the AMA in the 1970s, as the 1973 oil crisis and price fixing by Japanese oil companies galvanised public support in Japan for stronger enforcement of the AMA.
-The new articles introduced authorised the JFTC to dissolve or divest a company based on barriers against market-entry, lack of price benefit for consumers and unreasonable profits.
-The JFTC was authorised to impose administrative fines for violations of the AMA.
-This system of administrative fines or "surcharges" (課徴金 kachōkin) complemented the original criminal provisions in the AMA which had virtually never been used.
-In the 1990s, in part as a result of pressures from American businesses, the law was further strengthened, with increases in the level of administrative fines and various procedural reforms.

 Cartels still exist

 The JFTC regards cartels as core offenses against free and fair competition and regularly imposes sanctions.
 The JFTC also has the authority to refer cartel and bid-rigging cases for criminal prosecution, and it has done so in particularly serious cases.
 For instance, in 2018, criminal proceedings were brought against four construction companies accused of bid-rigging for the construction of new stations on the maglev railway, which will connect Tokyo and Nagoya.

 Although there was a time when Japan was referred to as the "cartel archipelago", those days are long gone.
 The exemptions for cartels in the AMA have all been abolished and only narrow exemptions survive in special legislation, such as the Small and Medium-sized Enterprise Organization Act, which allows certain cooperative price-setting by SME cooperatives or federations to counterbalance bargaining disparities, subject to approval.